liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/04-graphql/02-discover-api.markdown

 the same endpoint (/o/graphql).
 That way we can easily add relationships between entities to leverage GraphQL's powerful request characteristics.

-@product@'s GraphQL APIs also expose the latest published version of all entities available.
+@sharepoint@'s GraphQL APIs also expose the latest published version of all entities available.
 If several versions of the same entity are deployed, only the latest one is exposed under the `/o/graphql` endpoint (REST APIs use different endpoints for different versions).
 This strategy follows GraphQL standards to